bmstar2012/solana-nft-mint/README.md

-# How to mint the NFT
+# How to mint the NFT on Solana
 ## deploy the program
 ### build
 ```